GovTrack’s Bill Summary

 Digital Accountability and Transparency Act of 2012 - Amends the Federal Funding Accountability and Transparency Act of 2006 to revise the contents of the existing single updated searchable public website.

-Requires upon the Secretary's request: -the Commissioner of Social Security to make available the Social Security earnings information of a living or deceased employee, -the Director of the Bureau of Prisons to make available information relating to federal prisoners, and -the Department of Housing and Urban Development (HUD) to make available information in the HUD Credit Alert Verification System.
+the Commissioner of Social Security to make available the Social Security earnings information of a living or deceased employee, the Director of the Bureau of Prisons to make available information relating to federal prisoners, and the Department of Housing and Urban Development (HUD) to make available information in the HUD Credit Alert Verification System.
 Requires the Secretary to:

 (1) use such information only to assist in federal debt collection and in the prevention, identification, or recovery of improper payments; and

 (2) ensure that it is adequately protected and collected in a manner consistent with privacy protections.

 Requires the Director of OMB to review reporting requirements for federal award recipients in order to instruct federal agency heads on how to reduce and simplify them.